TikTok: Features

-In May 2022, TikTok announced TikTok Pulse, an ad revenue-sharing program.
-It covers the "top 4% of all videos on TikTok" and is only available to creators with more than 100,000 followers.
-If an eligible creator's video reaches the top 4%, they will receive a 50% share of the revenue from ads displayed with the video.
-In July 2023, TikTok launched a new streaming service called TikTok Music, currently available only in Brazil and Indonesia.
-This service allows users to listen to, download and share songs.
-It is reported that TikTok Music features songs from major record companies like Universal Music Group, Sony Music and Warner Music Group.
-On 19 July 2023, TikTok Music was expanded for select users in Australia, Mexico and Singapore.

-After a dispute with TikTok regarding payouts for artists and regulation of AI-generated music content on the platform, Universal Music Group decided not to renew its licensing agreement with TikTok, causing its catalogue of 3 million recordings to become unavailable for usage after 31 January 2024.
+In July 2023, TikTok launched a new streaming service called TikTok Music.
+This service allowed users to listen to, download and share songs.
+After a dispute with TikTok regarding payouts for artists and regulation of AI-generated music content on the platform, Universal Music Group decided not to renew its licensing agreement, causing its catalogue of 3 million recordings to become unavailable for usage after 2024.
 This marked the company's first instance of withdrawing its music from a major platform, in contrast to Warner Music, which had recently renewed its own licensing deal with TikTok.
 In March 2024, Universal Music Publishing Group removed its catalogue of 4 million compositions from TikTok.
 In April 2024, Taylor Swift's music returned to the platform.
+TikTok Music was discontinued in November 2024.

+In December 2025, TikTok launched digital gift cards.
+In February 2026, TikTok launched Local Feed, a feature intended to help users connect with their community and discover local events and updates.

+In June 2026, TikTok launched Agentic Hub, a platform that integrates third-party AI applications with its advertising system to support campaign creation, management, and performance evaluation.

+In July 2026, TikTok introduced new AI literacy measures, including educational guides and enhanced content transparency tools, to help users recognize AI-generated content.

+In August 2026, TikTok introduced a legacy account setting that allows users to decide what happens to their account after their death.
+Users can designate another TikTok user to manage certain aspects of the account or request that the profile be deleted.